Year at UW: Fourth

 Hometown: Monroe, WA

 About me: Hi there!
-I am a junior here at UW and currently neck deep in my major courses for Environmental Health and Microbiology.
+I am a senior here at UW and currently neck deep in my major courses for Environmental Health and Microbiology.
 There is always a lot of confusion about the distinctions between Environmental Science and Environmental Health so I'm just going to clear that up right off the bat.
 My major studies the impacts of environmental factors on human health and involves courses in environmental health policy, environmental sampling and analysis, microbiology, epidemiology, toxicology and risk assessment.
 It is amazing and the entire department is fantastic.
-I can say that because I also work for the department in a nanotoxicology lab at the Roosevelt UW Medical Center and fell in love with my job as soon as I started over a year ago.
+I can say that because I also work for the department in a nanotoxicology lab at the Roosevelt UW Medical Center and fell in love with my job as soon as I started over three years ago.
+Since I took the medical microbiology series here, I plan on staying to complete a Master's in Laboratory Medicine.
 Outside of academics, I love hiking, cooking, watching movies, singing, and playing practical jokes.
 I also adore spiders and insects because they are amazing little creatures with unfairly bad PR so I am the resident bug-situation-handler among my friends.

 General area(s) of study: Natural Sciences

 Current or intended majors: Environmental Health and Microbiology

 I'd be willing to talk about/tutor the following courses/subjects: Biology, Microbiology, Environmental Health (311, 405, 440, 441, 446, 451)

 - Other Student Housing

 Research: Cadmium and silver nanotoxicity, diesel exhaust impacts on health, carbon nanotube toxicity, diabetes, glutathione (an antioxidant) metabolism and oxidative stress.

 Volunteering/Service: Volunteer Chore Services caretaker for the elderly, Microphiles microbiology teacher for small children